Duration fields in Airtable

 • For example, suppose you select h:mm formatting but input 0.50.
 In that case, the duration output will round up to 0:01 since 0.50 represents half of a second.

-Supported duration fields formatting options:
+Supported duration field formatting

 • h:mm: Hours and minutes, e.g. 1:23